rayringston/CPE-322/Lab 3/README.md

 # Lab 3 - Python

 ## Overview
 The purpose of this lab is to show the capabilities of various Python packages.
+Python packages are used to essentially outsource parts of your program.
+Instead of creating a program to calculate the time of sunset in various locations, a package like Astral may be used instead.

 ## Required Python Packages
 - [jdcal](https://pypi.org/project/jdcal/)